PRATIKSHIRBHATE/ml_model_deployment_3/README.md

-# ml_model_deployment_3
+# ml_model_deployment_1
-Docker containerized flask application and deploy it on google cloud run
+This repository contains the machine learning model pickle file and flask api deployment on Heroku platform